-GMAXLNGTH is the limit on the length of strings that can be formed.
-It is preset to $32\phi\phi\phi$ which is the largest it can be set.

-STLIMIT is the limit on the number of statements that can be executed.
-It is preset to 223-1 (it maximum) SINTLIMIT is the limit on the maximum absolute value an integer can be.
-It is preset to (and can have a maximum of)223-1.
+- @MAXLNGTH is the limit on the length of strings that can be formed.
+It is preset to 32000 which is its maximum. - STLIMIT is the limit on the number of statements that can be executed.
+It is preset to 223-1 which is its maximum. - @INTLIMIT is the limit on the maximum absolute value an integer can be.
+It is preset to 223-1 which is its maximum.